 With its big cities, deep forests and majestic coastline, Sweden offers a huge variety of sights and a holiday to suit everyone.
 Enjoy the shops and museums of Stockholm, or get away from it all with a wilderness holiday in a log cabin.
-In winter, drive a dogsled, stay at the Ice Hotel, and watch the Northern Lights.
+In winter, drive a dogsled, stay at the Ice Hotel and watch the Northern Lights.
 In summer, enjoy long, bright days and evenings of swimming, catching crayfish and picking berries.
-You'll have a richer experience if you can chat with staff and fellow-tourists in Swedish.
+You'll have a richer experience if you can chat with locals and fellow-tourists in Swedish.

 Much of Sweden's economy depends on exports, and the country has strong trade links with the UK.
 Aerospace, telecommunications and the motor trade are just a few of the industries in which you might easily end up doing business with Sweden.
-Whether you're travelling to Sweden yourself or greeting Swedish visitors at your place of work, imagine how much more smoothly things could go with a few words of welcome in their native tongue.
+Whether you're traveling to Sweden yourself or greeting Swedish visitors at your place of work, imagine how much more smoothly things could go with a few words of welcome in their native tongue.

 Sweden has many universities and other institutes of higher education, a number of which offer courses to foreign students.
 It's a great chance to study in a friendly environment and absorb local culture too.